alextakahashi/SAPFioriBikes/SAPFioriBikesBlog.md

 ![Clustered Annotations](./ReadMeImages/Zoom_Extent_Cluster.png?raw=true)

 Optionally, we can also get the total number of bikes and eBikes from all the clusters under this view by getting the `memberAnnotations`.
 Tap the [Zoom Extent Button](https://help.sap.com/doc/978e4f6c968c4cc5a30f9d324aa4b1d7/3.0/en-US/Documents/Frameworks/SAPFiori/Classes/FUIMapToolbar/ZoomExtentButton.html) to show all the annotations in the map.
-Looks like there are not any eBikes outside of San Francisco!
+Looks like there are not any eBikes outside of San Francisco.

 ## iPad Support